Emilia Terracciano

 Her first book, Art and Emergency: Modernism in Twentieth-Century India (IB Tauris, 2018), investigates the uneasy relationship between aesthetics and political history, tracing a genealogy of modernism in colonial and postcolonial India.
 Recovered from dispersed and diverse archives (Nasreen Mohamedi, Gaganendranath Tagore, Sunil Janah) art fragments act as both a witness to history and an empowering response to the most devastating conditions that humanity has been made to endure.

-Her current book project focuses on the active role of plants as anti-colonial agents and instigators in a range of artistic practices concerned with notions of salvage, futurity and extinctions.
+She is currently working on two books; the first project focuses on the active role of plants as instigators in a range of contemporary artistic practices concerned with notions of salvage, futurity, and extinction.

 Anglo-Italian, Emilia studied Philosophy and History of Art at University College London (BA Hons) and completed her MA and PhD at The Courtauld Institute of Art.
 She was the recipient of the Nehru Trust Award (2008) and the AHRC Collaborative Doctoral Award scholarship at the Victoria and Albert Museum (2008-2012) for the project Beyond the Gaze: Collecting and Displaying Modern and Contemporary South Asian Art in the UK.
 At the V&A, under the supervision of Senior Curator Divia Patel, she compiled detailed reports about the modern and contemporary artworks contained in the South Asia collection, one of the largest in Europe.